DC Power Flow

 To perform the DC power flow, we first need to have the PowerSystem

 type that has been created with the DC model.
-Following that, we can construct the power flow model encapsulated within the DCPowerFlow
+Following that, we can construct the power flow model encapsulated within the DcPowerFlow

 type by employing the following function: